AJ-Trantham/Lexi/README.md

  ## Description:
  Lexi is a graphical document editor, based on the case study presented
-             in Gamma's Design Patterns book.
+             in The Gang of Four's Design Patterns book.

 ### Design Patterns Used
 ##### Structure: